Healthy Habits in the Workplace | ACV Health

 Healthy Habits in the Workplace

 It’s common knowledge that maintaining healthy habits improves productivity, reduces stress and enhances overall well-being.
-The challenge lies in balancing what we know and what we do, especially when we spend a significant amount of time in our work environments.
+The challenge lies in balancing what we know and what we do, especially when we spend a significant amount of time in our work environment.
+Whether you’re in a corporate office, working from home or on your feet all day in a physically demanding job, taking care of yourself is important.
 To truly make positive changes, we need to focus on cultivating healthy habits.
 Here are some ideas that can help.

 Regular Movement and Stretching

 Active movement is the best way to prevent the adverse effects of prolonged sitting.
+Try to incorporate a few simple stretches into your workday and see how it makes you feel.

 Take Breaks

-• Use alarms or reminders on your phone or computer to prompt you to stand up and move every hour.
+Use alarms or reminders on your phone or computer to prompt you to stand up and move every hour.
+Incorporate simple stretches for the neck, shoulders and back during these breaks to alleviate tension.

-Fitness-Friendly Workplace
+Creating a Fitness-Friendly Workplace

-• Encourage colleagues to join you for a brief walk during discussions, promoting both movement and collaboration.
+Encourage colleagues to join you for a brief walk during discussions, promoting both movement and collaboration.

-• Ask if you can set up designated stretching stations around the workplace and post diagrams showing different stretching routines that can be done in a few minutes, such as neck rolls, shoulder shrugs and wrist stretches.
+Ask if you can set up designated stretching stations around the workplace and post diagrams showing different stretching routines that can be done in a few minutes, such as neck rolls, shoulder shrugs and wrist stretches.

-• When developing agendas, add a few minutes for stretching and moving around the room for every hour planned for meetings.
+When developing agendas, add a few minutes for stretching and moving around the room for every hour planned for meetings.

 Desk Exercises

-• Sit on the edge of your chair and reach your arms above your head, stretching your back and shoulders.
+Sit on the edge of your chair and reach your arms above your head, stretching your back and shoulders.

-• Extend your legs under your desk and flex your toes toward the ceiling to stretch your calves.
+Extend your legs under your desk and flex your toes toward the ceiling to stretch your calves.

-• Sit upright and twist your torso to the left and right, holding each position for a few seconds to stretch your back.
+Sit upright and twist your torso to the left and right, holding each position for a few seconds to stretch your back.

-• Stand during phone calls or while reading documents to incorporate more movement.
+Stand during phone calls or while reading documents to incorporate more movement.

-• Try using a standing desk, and adjust throughout the day.
+Try using a standing desk and adjust throughout the day.

 Exercise Routines

-• Organize short group exercise classes or walking sessions during lunch breaks or after work.
+Organize short group exercise classes or walking sessions during lunch breaks or after work.
+Create friendly competitions with challenges or goals to motivate everyone to stay fit while having fun.

 Movement Apps and Tools

-• Use fitness trackers to monitor and encourage daily steps and movement.
+Use fitness trackers to monitor and encourage daily steps and movement.
+You can also download apps such as Moova that provide reminders and short desk exercise routines.

 Healthy Eating and Hydration